maldroid/hardware-hacking/dump.md

-# Getting the data dump
+# Getting the data capture
 We will be using Saleae Logic Analyser in red (because red is faster than black, obviously).
 Since we want to inercept RX and TX we will connect channel 0 to RX and channel 1 to TX, as shwon below.
 We should also make sure to connect Arduino Uno ground to the logic analyser ground.

 ![Logic analyser connected to the Arduino board](assets/saleae_uno.jpg)